Western Australia Rangelands Conservation Initiative Site #19

 Project Information:

-Western Australia Rangelands Conservation Initiative Site #19 is a Human-Induced Regeneration (HIR) project located in the Gascoyne region of Western Australia, approximately 110km southeast of the coastal town of Carnarvon.
-Registered in August 2021, the project covers a substantial area of 80,583 hectares.
-The site sits within the arid rangelands, a landscape historically dominated by pastoral leases used for sheep and cattle grazing.
+Western Australia Rangelands Conservation Initiative Site #19 is a Human-Induced Regeneration (HIR) project located approximately 100km southeast of Carnarvon in the Gascoyne region of Western Australia.
+Registered in August 2021, the project covers a substantial area of 80,583 hectares within the Shire of Carnarvon.
+The region is traditionally utilized for pastoral activities, specifically the grazing of sheep and cattle on extensive rangeland leases.

 Recommended Reading